 Winemaking: Grapes are from a hillside vineyard next to the VignaRionda MGA, with clay/limestone marls and gray-blue sandstone soils.
 Fermented in stainless steel with traditional floating cap fermentation in stainless steel with frequent pumping over, followed by 12-16 months ageing in stainless steel tanks, with an additional 2-3 months in the bottle before release.

 Tasting Notes: Dark red violet in colour, with aromas of black cherry, strawberry, cherry, black grape, a wisp of smoke, earth and spice.
-Black cherry, dried strawberry, cherry, pomegranate, rhubarb and blueberry are framed grippy tannins and fresh acidity.
+Black cherry, dried strawberry, cherry, pomegranate, rhubarb and blueberry are framed by grippy tannins and fresh acidity.
 A bitter streak runs alongside black currant and smoky earth on the spicy finish.
 Luscious, plump, engaging.

 Dolcetto d’Alba DOC